Update (May 12th 2022): please refer to our terms to understand how stablecoin risks are exactly handled.

 While stablecoins generally are stable, in times of high market volatility (e.g. if a lot of one specific stablecoin is sold at the same time) there is a risk the stablecoin's peg deviates from the dollar.
 This means at a certain point the value of the stablecoin actually differs from $1.00 (e.g. it could be trading at $0.98).

 Nonetheless, there could be times in which the value of a stablecoin we manage does not temporarily equal $1.00.
-We deal with this risk in three ways:
+We deal with this risk in two ways:

 We only use the most trusted and tested stablecoins.